Cotalker/documentation/docs/documentation/admin/admin_categories.md

 :::note
 - _Category groups_ can only be one level deep.
+- Groups nested within a _parent group_, i.e., groups not displayed in the _Main Menu Bar_ but within a _group panel_, cannot be placed into categories.
-- Sub-menus appear initially in the closed position but will reappear in the last position left at by the user.
+- Sub-menus appear initially in the closed position but will always reappear in the last position in which the user left them.
 :::

 ## Access the Categories Section {#access}